jostylr/literate-programming/lp.md

 Each action should have an object of the form

 * f: function that is to be called
-* a path to the cblock in the form of litpro:, heading:, cname:
+* a path to the cblock in the form of litpro, heading, cname
 * fullname : reference
 * msg : for unfinished business
 * pipe: an array of pipes to act on the compiled text first
 * state : whatever state variables need to be passed.
 For files, this is {indent : false}

-Star is added for filename properties to allow for start substitution.

 [Main](# "js")